TheGiddyLimit/astranauta.github.io/favicons_new/favicon design notes.md

 **Not pictured, but updated:** Standalone app mode, Android splash screen

-SVG design was completed within Illustrator, and final sizes generated with Sketch.
+SVG designs was completed within Illustrator, and final sizes generated with Sketch.
 All source files have been included in a ZIP file [here](), with the changes detailed below for the curious. <!-- TODO insert link to zip file of source docs into link holder above -->

-### Icon Changes
+### Summary of Changes
 - The text has been resized within the app logo to give more spacing around edge.
 (Apple's "official" app icon design grid came in handy here.)
 Also, a *slight* gradient was applied to give it some nearly-imperceptible pop.
 - The icon with the pirate hat has been replaced.
 It was cheeky, but definitely not the impression we want to give off. <!-- TODO: Delete the /icon folder, wherever it is, since it's not used anymore -->
 - Favicon: The stroke color has been changed to match the app icon.
 This has the added benefit of making it easier to see while in dark mode.